The Victorian Falls Prevention Alliance

 “There’s lots of research out there about what works and what doesn’t.
 As a clinician, my concern is that this knowledge isn’t easily accessible for health services.
 That is, what do I need to do as a health service to minimise falls?
 What strategies should I implement?

-“The Alliance is really building up to be the peak falls body in Victoria: a central point for sharing information and resources to help prevent falls across different health services.”
+“The Alliance is really building up to be the peak falls body in Victoria: a central point for sharing information and resources to help prevent falls across different health services.”, Mr Phan says.

 Drawing from lived experience